 Following directions requires a person to know vocabulary, have working memory skills, and adequate attention.

-Below are some practice ideas for following directions while either decorating a gingerbread man or house or filling a basket with gingerbread cookies.
+Below are practice ideas for following directions while either decorating a gingerbread man/house or filling a basket with gingerbread cookies.

 Remember, to be aware of your child's/student's language ability and receptive vocabulary.
 Pay attention to the "direction words" that you use.

-Sequential: This type of direction is multi-step where something has to be done first, second, etc..
+Sequential: This direction is multi-step where something has to be done first, second, etc..

 Before/After: This is a temporal direction.
 Your child has to do something before or after he/she does something else.
 This is TRICKY!

-Spatial: Give a direction with a spatial aspect (under, over, above)
+Spatial: Give a direction which contains a spatial aspect (under, over, above)